Ajith1413/WDM_EXP1/README.md

-### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+### EX- 01 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
 ### DATE:
 ### AIM:
   To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing